Vyral/base-template/_posts/2019-04-23-your-april-2019-real-estate-market-update.md

 **Depending on who you’re listening to, you’ll hear all kinds of different stories about our 2019 market.** Be careful with what you believe; some Realtors are doing poorly, so they’ve chosen to project that the market is also poor.&nbsp;

 For our team, homes only spend about 11 days on the market before they’re under contract.
-In our market, homes takes about 61 days to sell on average, so we’re selling them six times faster.
+In our market, homes take about 61 days to sell on average, so we’re selling them six times faster.
 We’ve also kept a 100% sale-to-list price ratio, meaning sellers have gotten all of their asking price without having to accept less.

 **Most brokerages out there haven’t grown at all this year, but we’ve grown by over 40%.&nbsp;**